baumhoto/vkQuake/readme.md

 # vkQuake for IPadOS (iOS)
 This is a very bare bones port of vkQuake to run on IPadOS.
 It does not include any touch-screen interface it loads directly into the quake main menu.
 You 're supposed to play it with an gamecontroller though for menu and the in-game console you can use the external keyboard too.
-Playing with keyboard/mouse also works though firing sometimes causes the aim to jump.
+Playing with keyboard/mouse also works.
 Make sure to read the remarks below

 ## Howto install